 Planning a trip to Sydney?
 Don’t miss experiencing Sydney’s incredible nature while you are there by exploring on foot.
 Here is my pick of the best walks in Sydney to help with your planning.

-Over the 17 months that I lived in Sydney, I made it my mission to discover as many Sydney walks as I could.
+Over the 17 months that I lived in Sydney, I made it my mission to discover as many best Sydney walks as I could.
 And there are loads of great walks around Sydney.

-Sydney has an abundance of national parks as well a stunning coastline which makes it one of the best cities in the world for access to the great outdoors.
+Sydney has an abundance of national parks as well as a stunning coastline which makes it one of the best cities in the world for access to the great outdoors.
 And the way to truly experience the best of Sydney, is to walk it.

 I had intended to write about the best Sydney walks that I have been doing individually, but I never got around to it.
 That’s probably a good thing as I think a run-down of a whole heap of juicy scenic walks in Sydney in one post is more informative for you keen hikers out there.

 This way you can compare and decide which of Sydney’s walks appeal to you the most, as most visitors to the city wouldn’t have time to do all of them.

 So here it is folks, my ultimate guide to the best walks in Sydney.
 Time to get hiking in Sydney!

 Check out my interactive map of the best walks in Sydney.